anoldfriend0718/openfoam/applications/solvers/cokeCombustionFoam/SegregatedSteps/runs/porousMedia/ReadMe.md

 ### To Develop
 1. Switch to consider if considering the gas production when solving NS equation
-2. report the residual coke
+2. [Done] report the residual coke
-3. complete loop when the residual coke reached a specified target
+3. [Done] complete loop when the residual coke reached a specified target

 ### To Test
 1. High temperature when the combustion in convection-limited regime with high Pe